 Change is always with us.
 This is certainly true of higher education.
 All of higher education is clearly in a time of transition and it is obvious that this will continue for some time.
 The Susquehanna community is being intentional in its efforts to think and talk about how we might best adapt to the changing landscape.
-As part of that work, a number of speakers will be visiting campus during the 2012-13 academic year to present and discuss with us the most pressing issues facing all colleges and universities, but especially residential, national liberal arts institutions like Susquehanna.
+As part of that work, a number of speakers will visit or have visited campus to present and discuss with us the most pressing issues facing all colleges and universities, but especially residential, national liberal arts institutions like Susquehanna.

 Daniel H. Weiss assumed the presidency of Lafayette College on July 1, 2005.
 Lafayette, which is located in Easton, Pennsylvania, is a highly selective independent, coeducational institution enrolling 2,400 undergraduates.
 The College offers programs of instruction leading to the Bachelor of Arts degree in 34 fields of study, including engineering, and the Bachelor of Science degree in nine areas of science and four fields of engineering.